 Jemez State Historic Site

-Nave of the San Jose de los Jemez Mission Church at Jemez State Historic Site
+The ruins of Giusewa Pueblo and San José de los Jemez Mission Church at Jemez State Historic Site

 Jemez State Historic Site is the site of an abandoned pueblo and its mission church near today's village of Jemez Springs.
 The pueblo was built in the 1300's, the mission around 1610 to serve the Native Americans who still inhabited the pueblo.
 So the massive stone walls you see in the photos on this page were being built about the same time the Pilgrims were landing at Plymouth Rock.